parmi93/Pacman/README.md

 # Pacman
-This is the Pacman version I developed in 2 weeks (with C#) when i was attending high school as homework project.
+This is the Pacman version I developed in 2 weeks (with C#) when I was attending high school as homework project.

 Enjoy it =)